 Juicy, sweet beef literally melts in your mouth.
 The marinade breaks down fats and fibers in meats helping to tenderize even the chewiest of cuts.
 A nice char just amplifies the natural flavors of beef and honey.

 Technically speaking, Honey Steak is a roast not a steak, making that this one cut is meant to feed more than just one person.
 But since the recipe name was already established, who I am to mess with it?

 If it’s too cold, raining or you just plain don’t want to mess around with the grill, you can also bake or broil your honey steak.
 While it loses the BBQ char, the beef marinade still has so much flavor, you won’t be sad.

 Honey steak can also be used on steak salads, steak tacos, steak sandwiches and more!

-Here are a grilling steak tips from the pros:
+Here are a few tips for grilling steak from the pros…

 - Three Bean Salad